CHegler/Drought-WaterUse/README.md

 My hope is that together we will find solutions, innovations and ways to save and reuse water.
 Water is Life, so my hope is that we will all have more life.

 --------------------
-#Attributions and Thanks
+Attributions and Thanks
-#Springboard & Mentor
+Springboard & Mentor

-#The National Drought Mitigation Center
+The National Drought Mitigation Center
-#University of Nebraska-Lincoln
+University of Nebraska-Lincoln
-3310 Holdrege Street
+3310 Holdrege Street,
 P.O.
-Box 830988
+Box 830988,
 Lincoln, NE 68583–0988
 #DATA: https://droughtmonitor.unl.edu/Data/DataDownload/ComprehensiveStatistics.aspx
 #ABOUT: https://droughtmonitor.unl.edu/About/AbouttheData/StatisticsExplanation.aspx